nicolevanderhoeven/spice-runner/docs/HPA-TESTING.md

 ./scripts/run-hpa-test.sh
 ```

-The automated script will detect your service URL, generate realistic load, and monitor HPA scaling in real-time.
+The automated script detects your service URL, generates realistic load, and monitors HPA scaling in real-time.

----

 ## Prerequisites

+Before you begin, ensure the following prerequisites are met.

-### 1. Metrics Server
+### Metrics Server

 HPA requires Kubernetes Metrics Server to be installed in your cluster.

-**Check if metrics-server is running:**
+To check if metrics-server is running, run the following command:

 ```bash
 kubectl get deployment metrics-server -n kube-system
 ```

-**Install if missing:**
+If missing, install metrics-server by running the following command:

 ```bash
 # For most clusters
 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml